nwoltman/node-mysql-plus/README.md

 ## Defining Table Schemas

 A schema is defined by a JavaScript object with certain properties.
-For `mysql-plus`, the schema properties can be broke down into four main types:
+For `mysql-plus`, the schema properties can be broken down into four main types:

 + [Columns](#columns)
 + [Keys](#keys)